Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 - choose a color scheme for your admin dashboard,

 - fill out your author bio.
-This will often be a short description about you and should give an idea about who you are as a person behind the blog post.
+This will often be a short description of you and should give an idea about who you are as a person behind the blog post.

 You can also add multiple profiles if you plan your site to be a multi-author site.